Est! Est!! Est!!! di Montefiascone

 Est!
 Est!!
 Est!!! di Montefiascone (also known as just Est!
 Est!!
-Est!!!) is an Italian wine region centered on the commune of Montefiascone in the province of Viterbo in Lazio.
+Est!!!) is an Italian wine region centered on the commune of Montefiascone in the province of Viterbo in Lazio, Italy.
 Since 1966, the white Trebbiano and Malvasia bianca-based wines produced within the 1000 acre of the region can qualify for Denominazione di origine controllata (DOC) designation under Italian wine laws.

-The unusual name of the wine region dates back to a 12th-century tale of a German bishop traveling to the Vatican for a meeting with the Pope.
+The unusual name of the wine region comes from a tale about a 12th-century German bishop traveling to the Vatican for a meeting with the Pope.
 The bishop sent a prelate ahead of him to survey the villages along the route for the best wines.
-The 'wine scout' had instructions to write 'Est' (Latin for 'It is' or 'There is') on the door or on the wall of the inns he visited when he was particularly impressed with the quality of the wine they served so the bishop following on his trail would have known in advance where to make a stop.
-At a Montefiascone inn, the prelate was reportedly so overwhelmed with the local wine that he wrote Est!
+The "wine scout" had instructions to write "Est" (Latin for "It is" or "There is") on the doors or walls of inns with particularly good wines so the bishop would know where to stop.
+At a Montefiascone inn, the prelate was reportedly so overwhelmed with the local wine that he wrote "Est!
 Est!!
-Est!!! on the door.
-While this tale has been widely repeated, with some variations (such as the event taking place in the 10th century and/or involving a Flemish bishop, attending the coronation of Henry V, Holy Roman Emperor instead of meeting the Pope, etc.), the story is considered by many wine experts, such as Master of Wine Mary Ewing-Mulligan, to be apocryphal.
+Est!!!" on the door.
+While this tale has been widely repeated, with some variations (such as the event taking place in the 10th century and/or involving a Flemish bishop, attending the coronation of Henry V, Holy Roman Emperor instead of meeting the Pope, etc.), it is considered by many wine experts, such as Master of Wine Mary Ewing-Mulligan, to be apocryphal.

 Today, the wine region is known primarily for wine tourism, catering to the visitors of Lake Bolsena north of Rome, with comparatively little Est!
 Est!!
 Est!!! di Montefiascone being exported.
 Among wine critics, the wine often receives mixed opinions with wine experts such as Hugh Johnson and Jancis Robinson describing in The World Atlas of Wine Est!
 Est!!
 Est!!! di Montefiascone as "usually the dullest white wine with the strangest name in the world."
 Wine writers Joe Bastianich and David Lynch compares Est!
 Est!!
 Est!!! di Montefiascone to the Tuscan wines from Vernaccia di San Gimignano saying that the region's "...history is more compelling than what's currently in the glass."